CptLausebaer/mediawiki-kroki-extension/README.md

 wfLoadExtension( 'Math' );
 ```

-The dialog boxes include a multiline text input field.
+**CodeEditor**: The dialog boxes include a multiline text input field.
 If you load the `CodeEditor` Extension
 using `wfLoadExtension( 'CodeEditor' );`, you will achieve an enhanced editing experience.

 ## Configuration